Dilling, South Kordofan: Demography

-The War in Sudan (2023)
+War in Sudan (2023)

 The city was captured and is occupied by The Sudan People's Liberation Movement–North (al-Hilu faction) during the War in Sudan (2023).
 The town was later recaptured by the Sudanese army.
 In February 2025, the SAF pushed back the SPLM-N from the south of the city, opening up the road to Kadugli.
-As of 25 February 2025, the Sudanese army controls Dilling while RSF remains north of the city.
+On the 27th of January, 2026, the SAF managed to break the siege of Dilling, thus ending a year and a half siege.

 Economy

 The main economic activity is trade.
 Other citizens work for the government, are engaged in agriculture or cattle breeding, or work on leather or metal work crafts.
 Dilling is the home of Dilling University.